Childhood Nature Studies B.A.Sc.

 Students in this program will have the opportunity for:

-1 - Studying childhood development from an eco-bio-developmental framework, the foundations of healthy development, and the potential for nature to support children's learning, unfolding capabilities, and lifelong well-being;
+1 - Studying childhood through a socio-cultural lens, understanding children’s healthy development, and the potential for nature to support children's learning, unfolding capabilities, and lifelong well-being;

 2 - learning to effectively engage in quality interactions with children and families and provide developmentally and culturally appropriate experiences for children that support their learning and development, as well as further family and community relationships;